taotolojiang/taotolojiang.github.io/_pages/publications.md

 **1. Leapfrog distance: a new family of features that strengthens the recovery of sum-of-norms clustering** [talk at SIAM MDS22]<br />
 Tao Jiang, Samuel Tan, Stephen Vavasis

-**2. A condition-number-free algorithm for a wide family of nonconvex nonsmooth problems**<br />
-Tao Jiang, Damek Davis

 ## Journal Publications

 **1. Recovery of a mixture of Gaussians by sum-of-norms clustering** [[paper](https://www.jmlr.org/papers/volume21/19-218/19-218.pdf) [talk at ICCOPT 2019](files/mixture_of_Gaussians_SON_TJiang.pdf)]<br />